 According to Interior:

-Global average annual temperatures have risen 1.9 degrees Fahrenheit in the last decade and winter snow packs have been melting up to four weeks earlier than they have in previous decades.
-That leaves landscapes hotter and drier, which raises the risk of fires breaking out, Interior explains.
+Global average annual temperatures have risen by 1.9 degrees Fahrenheit over the last decade, and winter snowpacks have been melting up to 4 weeks earlier than in previous decades.
+That leaves landscapes hotter and drier, which increases the risk of wildfires, Interior explains.

-Interior is investing in preventing as well as suppressing wildfires.
-“We need to do a lot more to improve the health of our landscapes,” Interior says.
+Interior is investing in wildfire prevention and suppression. โWe need to do a lot more to improve the health of our landscapes,โ Interior says.

-The federal agency has spent more than budgeted by Congress six times in the last 15 yeas to suppress wildfires.
-While accounting for just 2 percent of all categories of wildfires, suppressing catastrophic wildfires consumed 30 percent of Interior’s suppression costs.
+The federal agency has exceeded its budget six times in the last 15 years to suppress wildfires.
+While accounting for just 2 percent of all categories of wildfires, suppressing catastrophic wildfires consumed 30 percent of Interiorโs suppression costs.

 *Image credits: U.S. Department of the Interior